 Peppermint Bark is sweet layers of dark and white chocolate topped with crushed peppermint candies and broken into pieces.
 EASY to make and no baking required!

 Peppermint Bark is a no-bake recipe that’s incredibly easy to make, has a short prep time, and is the perfect project to keep the kids entertained during the holiday season.
 Layers of chocolate topped with peppermint candy is one of the most popular treats out there.
-Plus, there’s a lot of different flavor combos you can go with here.
+Plus, there’s a lot of different flavor combos you can go with too.

 For this recipe, the bottom layer is a sweet dark chocolate or milk chocolate, and the top is a peppermint flavored white chocolate.
 If you have kids they’ll love to help sprinkle the candy cane bits on top!
 You can even make this classic holiday treat any time of the year!

-With this recipe you want to use either parchment paper or a nonstick foil-lined baking sheet, to make the chocolate easier to lift off of the pan later.
+With this recipe you want to use either parchment paper or a nonstick foil-lined baking sheet, like a cookie sheet, to make the chocolate easier to lift off of the pan later.
 You can even use a thin coating of coconut oil on the bottom to prevent the chocolate from sticking to the pan.

 If you have extra melted dark chocolate, drizzle decoratively on top before you refrigerate.
 You’ll make this one of your go-to holiday desserts!
 If you love this recipe try Peppermint Oreo Balls, too!
 It’s a great way to use up more of that crushed peppermint candy.

-Pull the parchment paper up (use a spatula to help) and hold the peppermint bark in your hands.
-Make sure it’s had enough time to harden, this step is important!
+Pull the parchment paper up (use an offset spatula to help) and hold the peppermint bark in your hands.
+Make sure it’s had enough time to harden in the cookie sheet, this step is important!
 Carefully break into large pieces and place in an airtight container.
 You can also cut the bark into squares using a sharp knife, being careful not to crack the chocolate into small pieces with too much pressure.

 Create a free account to Save Recipes